github/training-kit/paths/graphql/02-first-use.md

       avatarUrl { }
       ```

-      To see how to add the `avatarUrl` **field** click on "Tell Me Why" below :point_down:.
+      To see how to add the `avatarUrl` **field** click on "Tell me why" below :point_down:.

   #### Goals of this page based on outline
   - [x] instructions for navigating to GraphiQL on web UI
     - [x] https://developer.github.com/v4/explorer/
   - [x] interact with interface, show how it works, live data
-  - tell me why, can explain differences between rest and graphql
+  - [x] tell me why, can explain differences between rest and graphql
   - Does this have to be different than page 3, or could we combine?